Delicious Muffins Made with Chickpea Flour (Easy Recipe)

 Ingredients and Substitutions

-Chickpea flour is a gluten-free, grain-free flour that’s high in protein, fiber, and many vitamins and nutrients.
-It gives baked goods an earthy flavor and satisfying texture.
+Chickpea flour is a gluten-free, grain-free flour that adds an earthy flavor and satisfying texture to all sorts of baked goods.
 If you have trouble finding chickpea flour (also known as garbanzo bean flour) at your local grocery store then you can order it online.

 Five chickpea flour muffins displayed on a plate.

 These muffins get their rich, cake-like texture from extra virgin olive oil.
 You can substitute melted coconut oil or any other oil you prefer.
-Or for an oil-free version of these muffins, you can substitute any type of creamy nut or seed butter (just be sure it doesn’t contain any added sugar or salt).
+Or for an oil-free version, you can swap any type of creamy nut or seed butter (just be sure it doesn’t contain any added sugar or salt).

 I used fresh blueberries in these garbanzo bean flour muffins this time, but any type of berry or chopped fruit will work.
 Raspberries, blackberries, chopped strawberries, apples, or peaches would all be delicious.
 Or swap the fruit for chocolate chips if you prefer.